Automatically assign policies using cloud provider tags/labels

 - Select the Assign Policy check box, select AIA_Policy from the list, and click Next.

-- Select Cloud Instance Metadata from the list, type Group and development into the key and value fields, and click Next.
+- Select Cloud Instance Metadata from the list, type Group in the key field, and development into the value field.

 - Type and name for the event-based task and click Finish to save it.